Jilin Chemical Fiber Stock Co., Ltd.

 Low Risk

-Jilin is in the process of finalizing its third CanopyStyle Audit; publication is expected in late 2024.
-Their previous audits confirmed low risk of sourcing from Ancient and Endangered Forests and other controversial sources.
+Jilin completed its third CanopyStyle Audit in late 2024.
+It confirmed low risk of sourcing from Ancient and Endangered Forests and other controversial sources.

 Jilin Chemical Fibre has taken over bamboo viscose production from its sister company, Hebei Jigao.
 This fibre has not gone through a full CanopyStyle Audit, but the company did show evidence that the bamboo is not sourced from Ancient and Endangered Forests.